lrzjason/T2ITrainer/README.md

 Thanks @minienglish1 and @Freon in EveryDream discord for many help.

-Thanks to kohya ss for many references from his training codebase
+Thanks to kohya ss for many references from his training codebase Thanks to Kblueleaf for coding reference on hunyuandit gradient checkpoint implementation